alessandrozamberletti/sp500-forecaster/README.md

 * __input:__ high/low/close (hlc) data from the past 144 days.

 ## Pipeline
+1. gather S&P 500 hlc data
-1. transform 144 days of normalized hlc data to a (12,12,3) image and feed it to a CNN.
+2. transform 144 days of normalized hlc data to a (12,12,3) image and feed it to a CNN.

    ![create-samples](./res/create-samples.gif)